cuemby-labs/infra-terraform-netris-operator/README.md

-# Awesome Walrus Template
+# Netris Operator Template

-Start here to create an awesome Walrus template.
+Terraform module which deploys Netris Operator on any kubernetes cluster.

 ## Usage